Troy High School (California): Student body

 The following are details and statistics about Troy High School's student body:

 Class

-Troy High School has a total enrollment of 2,604 students.
+Troy High School has a total enrollment of 2,614 students.

 Demographics

-According to U.S. News & World Report, 86% of students enrolled at Troy High School come from minority backgrounds with 29% of the student body coming from an economically disadvantaged households, determined by student eligibility for California's Reduced-price meal program.
+According to U.S. News & World Report, 86% of students enrolled at Troy High School come from minority backgrounds with 29% of the student body coming from economically disadvantaged households, determined by student eligibility for California's Reduced-price meal program.

 Males make up 51% of the student body and females make up 49% of the student body.

 College attendance

 As of 2019, 99% of Troy High School students attend colleges and universities.
 Of those, 75% attend 4 year universities and colleges and 24% 2 year colleges.

 Controversy

-Inappropriate relationship between wrestling coach and student

-In December 2017, a Troy High School staff member spotted 20-year-old Garrett Granger, a walk-on wrestling coach, together with a 16-year-old female student.
-The staff member found their location to be out of the ordinary, so an investigation was launched shortly after.
-Fullerton School Resource Officers showed up on campus at approximately 9:00 AM.
-Authorities discovered that Granger and the female student had been in a sexual relationship in the weeks leading up to the incident.
-Granger was arrested and taken to the Fullerton City Jail under multiple sex crimes.

 School shooting plans controversy

 In February 2017, two 16-year-old boys were arrested on suspicion of plotting a shooting.
 Parents attending a Troy High School girls' soccer game the day before overheard three students discussing school shootings and reported it to the School Resource Officer.
 The Fullerton Police Department investigated further and detained two of the three students.
 They reportedly "served warrants at multiple locations in Anaheim" and found no weapons, but did discover internet research on “school shooting topics, including weaponry” from as soon as the day of the soccer game.
 The two boys were released from the Orange County Juvenile Hall later that day.

-The boys described their plan as being “bigger than Columbine,” referencing the 1999 Columbine High School massacre, the deadliest high school shooting in America's history.
+The boys described their plan as being “bigger than Columbine,” referencing the 1999 Columbine High School massacre.
 The case has now been closed and both boys were found innocent.
-However, both of them were expelled from the district and no longer attend the school.
+However, both of them were expelled from the district.